 The plasmid is typically dephosphorylated for ligation and amplification methods.
 However, it is possible to avoid this requirement (see alternative below).

+Designing the insert.
 The blunt-ended insert needs to be phosphorylated.
 If you plan to anneal oligonucleotides or use IDT gBlocks® Gene Fragments as your insert, note that these are not synthesized with 5’ phosphate groups unless requested—make sure to select the 5’ phosphate option when ordering these sequences for blunt-end cloning.
 Alternatively, phosphates can be added to the 5’ ends of dsDNA with a simple kinase reaction, for example using the commercially available T4 Polynucleotide Kinase.
 However, this method is less efficient, particularly when bases other than G are kinase targets.

 When the ends of the insert are not blunt, a polishing or filling reaction is required.
 Examples of ends that need polishing or filling include inserts generated by shearing or sonication, or by Taq polymerase, which preferentially leaves a single adenosine overhang at the 3’ ends; inserts produced by restriction digests; and some inserts produced by annealing multiple oligonucleotides to create longer products.
 A number of DNA polymerases will remove DNA overhangs and/or can be used to fill in missing bases if there is a 3’ hydroxyl available for priming.
 Polymerases for such reactions include T4 DNA polymerase, PFU, and the Klenow Fragment of DNA polymerase I. There are many options and kits available so check with the manufacturers to determine which one works best for your application.